Methadone Clinic Augusta, GA

 Charlie Norwood Vamc

 Charlie Norwood Vamc is a methadone clinic in Augusta, GA located in Richmond County at 1 Freedom Way 26, 30904 zip code area that also includes suboxone treatment services.
-Charlie Norwood Vamc provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
-In addition, Charlie Norwood Vamc provides mentoring/peer support, self-help groups and housing services.
+Charlie Norwood Vamc provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
+In addition, Charlie Norwood Vamc provides early intervention for HIV, transportation assistance and mentoring/peer support.

 Hope House Inc

-Hope House Inc is a methadone treatment center in Augusta, Georgia located at 2205 Highland Avenue, 30904 zip code.
+Hope House Inc is a methadone treatment center in Augusta, GA located at 2205 Highland Avenue, 30904 zip code.
 Hope House Inc provides naltrexone administration.
-Also, Hope House Inc provides self-help groups, case management and mental health services.
-Hope House Inc includes opioid treatment for young adults and adults.
+Also, Hope House Inc provides social skills development, mental health services and housing services.
+Hope House Inc provides opioid treatment for adults and young adults.

 Augusta Metro Treatment Center Metro Treatment Of Georgia Lp

-Augusta Metro Treatment Center Metro Treatment Of Georgia Lp is a methadone clinic in Augusta, GA located at 2357 Tobacco Road, 30906 zip code area.
+Augusta Metro Treatment Center Metro Treatment Of Georgia Lp is a methadone treatment center in Augusta, GA located at 2357 Tobacco Road, 30906 zip code area.
 Augusta Metro Treatment Center Metro Treatment Of Georgia Lp provides buprenorphine detox and methadone detox.
-In addition, Augusta Metro Treatment Center Metro Treatment Of Georgia Lp offers self-help groups, case management and social skills development.
-Augusta Metro Treatment Center Metro Treatment Of Georgia Lp includes opioid treatment for adults and young adults.
-Augusta Metro Treatment Center Metro Treatment Of Georgia Lp also offers detox service that consists of: opioid detox.
+Also, Augusta Metro Treatment Center Metro Treatment Of Georgia Lp offers social skills development, self-help groups and case management.
+Augusta Metro Treatment Center Metro Treatment Of Georgia Lp includes opioid treatment for young adults and adults.
+Augusta Metro Treatment Center Metro Treatment Of Georgia Lp also offers detox treatment that includes: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.